School Programmes

 The little people are a community of miniature characters interacting with one another, paying little attention to the world outside.

-However, when you place your hand or an object on the table, the little people will notice and jump onto it.
+However, when you place your hand or an object on the table, the little people will notice and respond.
 Their actions change according to the shape and colour of the objects, becoming more animated as more objects are added to their world.

 -